Pece17/IoTBeacon/README.md

 sudo reboot
 ```

-Try typing localhost on web browser address bar, it works and opens the Apache2 default page
+Try typing localhost on web browser address bar - it works and opens the Apache2 default page

 Find out the current dynamic IP address of the server